They can be a nightmare – here's how to avoid them

 If you've made your way to this part of the guide, we'll make one last plea for you to consider the other options:

-- If you're struggling with existing debts, get help from a debt advice agency or see if you can get a personal loan - as we've said, they're cheaper and much less risky.
+- Struggling with existing debts?
+Seek free help from a debt advice agency or see if you can get a personal loan – as we've said, they're cheaper and much less risky.

-- If you're wanting to borrow more for home improvements, talk to your mortgage lender (or a mortgage broker) to see if you can borrow more.
+- Borrowing for home improvements?
+Talk to your mortgage lender (or a mortgage broker) to see if you can borrow more.

 If you are determined to get a secured loan, then only do it to consolidate debt and only if it means you're paying less for your debt (those considering secured loans for new borrowing or purchases should simply not do it).